kickylau/kk-master-mind-game/README.md

-## Welcome To Kicky's Simpson MasterMind !
+## Welcome To Kicky's The Simpsons MasterMind!

-This is a classic code-breaking board game with the Simpsons theme in 90s arcade game style.
+This is a classic code-breaking board game with The Simpsons theme in a 90's arcade game style.
 Fun for friends and family to play with!

 </br>

 ## Application Architecture

-Built with React frontend using JavsScript language, deployed to Heroku.
+Built with the React frontend framework using JavaScript, and deployed onto Heroku for hosting.

 </br>